-- website of the Croatian Bureau of Statistics, electronic form (bilingual, in Croatian and in English) First Release (annual) - other forms (based on written requests, data requests received by electronic mail, preparation of additional tables at users' requests, etc.)
+- website of the Croatian Bureau of Statistics, electronic form (bilingual, in Croatian and in English) - First Release (annual) - other forms (based on written requests, data requests received by electronic mail)

 Microdata are available to internal CBS users for official purposes - further calculations and in accordance with the provisions of the Official Statistics Act related to the dissemination, use, confidentiality and protection of statistical data, and with related provisions of other related legal regulations (acts, ordinances, etc.) published on the website of the CBS.